 In the Bachelor's Linguistics you will explore both the structure and acquisition of language, as well as the diversity of language around the world.
 The programme is taught in English.

-In this programme you are introduced to a number of mandatory subjects, including the study of a modern language of your choice.
-You can either opt to dedicate your studies to general linguistic subjects or continue to study the language of your choice in combination with a smaller range of linguistics courses.
-Alongside the core programme, you specialise by selecting a minor in one of your fields of interest.
+In this programme you are introduced to a number of linguistic subjects, including the study of a modern language of your choice.
+Alongside the core programme, you specialise by selecting a minor or electives in one or more of your fields of interest.
 You can also decide to study abroad for a semester or do an internship.

 You can enrich your study programme by doing an internship.
 This will allow you to gain experience at an organisation working in the field of linguistics and gives you an impression of the job opportunities they offer.

 You can also opt to do a research-oriented internship with a teacher of the programme or another linguist at the UvA.
 This gives you an idea of what is like to be linguistics researcher.